Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 | BLAST97 | query1 | subject1 | Eukaryota | Chodata | Actinopteri | Myfamily | Mygenus | Myspecies | ASV_1 |

 Add a new tsv.gz file (see the README inside `data/` too) and targets should pick it up.
 The name in the `Type` column will be used as the classifier label in all tables and figures.
+Make sure that the ASV-names in the OTU column are the same names as the ASVs in `data/amplicons/`.

 ## How to run this

+1- Check out the repo,
+2- restore packages and the environment using `renv::restore()`, 3- run `targets::tar_make()`,

-Check out the repo, run `targets::tar_make()`, it should rerun the entire analysis and make all figures.
+You should have all results in `results/` as targets::tar_make() will rerun the entire analysis and make all figures.

+## Dependency graph

 (regenerate the following using `cat('```mermaid', targets::tar_mermaid(), '```', sep='\n')`)